gnolang/blog/posts/2025-02-12_tmyg-14/README.md

 # The More You Gno 14: Mainnet Beta Checkpoint

-Our work on the gno.land mainnet beta is in the final stages, so let's recap the remaining work.
-We've also launched a DevOps hub, and we're getting ready to launch Test6.
-It's gonna be a busy quarter!
+We're nearing the final stages of the gno.land mainnet beta, so let's go over what's left.
+We've also launched a DevOps hub and are preparing for the Test6 launch.
+It's going to be a busy quarter!

 ## Mainnet Beta Progress

 There are several key components that we need to complete before we launch the mainnet beta:
 * [Constitution](https://github.com/gnolang/genesis) is being written, and we're looking for feedback.
 If you want to be part of the history, open an issue or a PR, leave comments and present your case.
 * [Realm ownership spec](https://github.com/gnolang/gno/issues/2743) is a critical piece that will dictate how realms interact with one another.
-ADD MORE DETAILS AFTER MONDAY
 * [GovDAO v3](https://github.com/gnolang/gno/issues/3078) is a unique realm tasked with governing the chain; it consists of contributors organized into multiple tiers.
 * [Token lock & params keeper](https://github.com/gnolang/gno/pull/3176) allows us to lock token transfers, except for paying gas fees to add a package or call a contract.
 The restriction will eventually be unlocked through a GovDAO vote.
 * [Garbage collector](https://github.com/gnolang/gno/issues/266) is capable of synchronous garbage collection, greatly reducing memory allocation and costs.